 “The path to raising student achievement is not a direct line from funding to outcome.
 High levels of student achievement will result only when core instructional practices are defined and educator and system supports are in place to contribute to literacy success for every student.” – A Leader’s Guide to a Theory of Action for Raising Michigan’s Early Literacy Achievement”

-The HIL Project brings resources, training, coaching and workshops to schools throughout Michigan with one goal in mind: to support teachers and principals in implementing research-supported “Literacy Essentials” that will improve literacy skills of all students.
+The HIL Project works with Early Literacy partners to bring resources, training, coaching and workshops to schools throughout Michigan with one goal in mind: to support teachers and principals in implementing research-supported “Literacy Essentials” that will improve literacy skills of all students.

 These “Literacy Essentials” include:

 - essential instructional practices ( PreK , K-3 ) recommended for use in every classroom every day

 - essential school-wide and center-wide practices in every school and center, and

 - essential coaching practices in use by every coach.

 We work closely with Early Literacy professionals at the Michigan Department of Education to align the HIL Process to the MDE MI-CIP process and the principles of educating the Whole Child through student engagement and social-emotional learning.

 Our ISD and ESA partners are critical to the success of the HIL Project model, and we work closely with Literacy Coaches in each organization.
 Our goal is to help ISDs/ESAs develop the capacity to sustain support for the HIL School Renewal process beyond year 5 of the WMU SEED grant.

 Michigan's own Nell K. Duke of the University of Michigan has been named one of the most influential education scholars in the U.S. by EdWeek.
 We are grateful for her contributions to our scholarship and events.